 Find out more about Ben Lomond walk

 10. Stac Pollaidh circuit, North Highlands

 - Distance: 4.5 km (2.75 miles)

 - Starting point: Stac Pollaidh car park

-A stunning hike around towering Stac Pollaidh, with sweeping views over the wintry landscapes of Assynt.
+A stunning winter mountain walk around towering Stac Pollaidh, with sweeping views over the wintry landscapes of Assynt.
+One of the best winter hikes in Scotland.
 You can also add on a short (but steep) climb for breathtaking views across to Suilven and the Summer Isles.

 Find out more about the Stac Pollaidh circuit

 So there you have it - some of the brilliant walks you can enjoy in Scotland this winter.
-Find out more about walking in Scotland and join our iKnow Scotland Community to let the world know about your favourite winter walks.
+Find out more about walking in Scotland.